MariusStorhaug/MariusStorhaug/README.md

 👷 Previously, I worked as a delivery consultant at Microsoft where I built Azure Platforms and set up DevOps platform teams for several large organizations in the EMEA region.

-## 📢 Achievements
+## 📢 Key contributions

-- Founding team member and maintainer of CARML (aka.
-Azure Resource Modules).
+- Founding team member and maintainer of [CARML (aka.
+Azure Resource Modules)](https://github.com/Azure/ResourceModules).
 Now a contributor, as I am no longer with Microsoft.
-[Azure/ResourceModules: This repository includes a CI platform for and collection of mature and curated Bicep modules.
-The platform supports both ARM and Bicep and can be leveraged using GitHub actions as well as Azure DevOps pipelines.](https://github.com/Azure/ResourceModules)
 - Key contributor to the [Platform Automation and DevOps design ares in Microsoft Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/platform-automation-devops)

 <!--